 Most sessions last 1-2 hours, and we will spend much of our time together walking, talking, and generally hanging out and getting to know each other better.
 And I'll have my camera along, of course, to document the adventure.
 I like to keep things low-key and low-pressure, and to simply enjoy taking in the location, being present in the moment, connecting and exploring together.
 Collaboration is key to creating amazing images, so do let me know if you have any ideas, locations, poses, etc. you'd like to try.
 I'm always up for something new.

 LIGHT & LOCATION

-If we haven't already scheduled your session, I typically recommend shooting around either sunrise or sunset (with some exceptions) to work with the softest, most even light.
-In terms of location, I am all about collaboration so let me know if there is a particular coffee shop, record store, hiking path, neighborhood, etc. that you love.
+If we haven't already scheduled your session, I typically recommend shooting around either sunrise or sunset (with some exceptions) to work with the most beautiful light.
+In terms of locations, I am all about collaboration so let me know if there is a particular coffee shop, record store, hiking path, beach, or neighborhood that you love.
 Of course, I can offer many recommendations, but I would love to incorporate a place of significance to the two of you.
 Let me know if something comes to mind!